-Access to this grant program is by invitation from Council to eligible not for profit community organisations whose services provide significant benefit to the Noosa community (beyond their membership); demonstrate value for money; and closely align with Council’s strategic goals and identified key initiatives.
+Expressions of Interest are invited from eligible not for profit community organisations whose services provide significant benefit to the Noosa community (beyond their membership); demonstrate value for money; and closely align with Council’s strategic goals and identified key initiatives.

-- Sample Community and Environment Alliance Agreement Expression of Interest Form [88KB]
+- SAMPLE Environment - Alliance Agreement Expression of Interest Form

 Council will establish funding amounts for the individual Three-Year Community Alliance Agreements as part of its annual budget process.
 Recipients will be required to provide an annual acquittal (including audited financial statements) and a progress report demonstrating delivery of agreed outcomes.